 Though not harmful, whole flaxseeds are not recommended to be fed as an omega-3 fatty acid source because they will pass through the digestive tract with the outer hull intact, defeating the purpose of using them as a source of omega-3 fats.
 Rather, the recommended form is grinding flaxseeds to expose the seed portion that holds the health benefits.
 However, freshly ground flaxseed should be fed immediately to prevent oxidation and rancidity.
 Because of this, it is recommended to supplement with an omega-3 formula that is stabilized with natural antioxidants to protect against oxidation and sealed airtight to ensure freshness and extend the shelf life.
 Flax oil is also delicate and quality products are cold-pressed to avoid high-heat processing and ensure the omega-3 fatty acids remain intact.

 Flaxseed oil is a versatile source of omega-3 fatty acids.
 As oils contain more calories than most feeds per comparable unit, flax oil can be used as a healthy source of calories for horses needing to gain weight.
-At lower quantities, flax oil can offer the same benefits as flaxseed meal due to its high levels of ALA and can be helpful in addressing muscle and gastric disorders, as well as skin and allergy concerns.
+At lower quantities, flax oil can offer the same benefits as flaxseed meal due to its high levels of ALA.
 Flax oil is an ideal alternative to oils that contain higher levels of omega-6 fatty acids, such as the commonly used corn oil, which contains 50 times the amount of pro-inflammatory omega-6 fatty acids compared to omega-3 fatty acids.
 Flaxseed oil should smell nearly odorless and should be unrefined to retain the natural compounds and properties for health benefits.
 Cold pressing from a whole seed protects the oil from rancidity and damage caused by heat.
 Additionally, blending antioxidants, like natural vitamin E, into flaxseed oil acts as a natural protectant against rancidity.

 It has been shown exhaustively across species that omega-3 fats are required for cellular health and functioning.
 Omega-3 fatty acids provide unparalleled support for health as they incorporate into every cell membrane of the horse's body.
 They improve cell membrane integrity and function, and provide a ripple effect of benefits internally.
 Omega-3 fatty acids work hand in hand with antioxidants.
 Fats are needed to absorb and process many of the fat-soluble antioxidants, and in turn, antioxidants offer biological protection in the prevention of oxidation and rancidity of fats.
 The natural equine diet has similar attributes relying on a foundation of omega-3 fats and antioxidative nutrients to promote wellness from within.